IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 **Browsing the Site**

-The Network Homepage presents a view of published dataverses, listing newly released dataverse first.
+The Network Homepage presents a list of recently released dataverses on the left side of the page.
 A dataverse is a container for studies that can be managed as a group by the dataverse administrator.
 Most often a dataverse represents a single organization or scholar and so their studies are often related.

-The list of dataverses can be narrowed either by clicking on the alphabetical selector or by clicking on one of the classification filters to the left of the list.
+On the right side of the page there are lists of both recently released studies and studies that have been downloaded most often.
+At the bottom of these lists, the View More link brings the user to a complete list of released dateverses or studies as applicable.
+The home page also includes a scrolling list of datverse collections called subnetworks, if applicable.

-Clicking on a dataverse displays the dataverse's home page, listing it's studies.
+Clicking on the name of a dataverse, study or subnetwork displays its home page.

 **Search**